-The Kepler architecture comes in two variants, GK104 and GK110.
-A detailed overview of the major improvements in GK1042 and GK110 over the earlier Fermi architecture are described in a pair of whitepapers entitled NVIDIA GeForce GTX 680: The fastest, most efficient GPU ever built for GK104 and NVIDIA's Next Generation CUDA Compute Architecture: Kepler GK110 for GK110.
+The Kepler architecture comprises two major variants: GK104 and GK110.
+A detailed overview of the major improvements in GK1042 and GK1103 over the earlier Fermi architecture are described in a pair of whitepapers entitled NVIDIA GeForce GTX 680: The fastest, most efficient GPU ever built for GK104 and NVIDIA's Next Generation CUDA Compute Architecture: Kepler GK110 for GK110.

 The performance guidelines and best practices described in the CUDA C Programming Guide and the CUDA C Best Practices Guide apply to all CUDA-capable GPU architectures.
 Programmers must primarily focus on following those recommendations to achieve the best performance.